lsst/dp1_lsst_io/docs/products/filter_transformations/index.rst

-Transformation relations are currently available to/from LSSTComCam Data Preview 1 (DP1) photometric system and the photometric systems of the Dark Energy Survey (DES), PanSTARRS, SDSS, Gaia DR3, Euclid Q1, and Johnson-Cousins UBVR\ :sub:'c'\ I\ :sub:'c'\ .
+Transformation relations are currently available to/from LSSTComCam Data Preview 1 (DP1) photometric system and the photometric systems of the Dark Energy Survey (DES), PanSTARRS, SDSS, Gaia DR3, Euclid Q1, and Johnson-Cousins UBVR:sub:`c` I:sub:`c`.
 There are also some transformation equations based on synthetic photometry available to/from LSSTCam filters and DES and TESS.